3liz/qjazz/doc/rpc_config.rst

 A process may be deliberatly killed (and thus increase the pressure) on long running requests.

-If the response time exceed the `process_timeout` then the procces processing the request is considered as stalled and killed.
-If terminating the process increase the failure pressure too much then the worker will exit with an error condition.
+If the response time exceed the request `server.timeout` then the process processing the request is considered as stalled and asked to abort gracefully the request.
+The grace timeout is controlled by the `worker.cancel_timeout`; if the process fail to abort the request then process is killed, which will increase the failure pressure.

 .. note::
-   | The `worker.rescale_period` configuration setting allow to periodically restore the
+   | When a worker die, the service will try to maintain the initial number of workers.
-     initial number of worker.
-Nevertherless, if too many workers die in a short amount of time less that the rescale period the ressure can increase too much and the worker will exit.
+     Nevertherless, if too many workers die in a short amount the pressure can increase too much and the worker will exit.
    | If this occurs, this is usually because there is something wrong with the treatment of
      the  qgis request that must be investigated.
    | On production, Monitoring workers lifecycle may be useful to detect such situations.